 Official Bialetti Use of Moka Pot

-We owned a Nespresso machine and have had coffee from Starbucks back in the USA.
+We owned a Nespresso machine and had coffee from Starbucks back in the USA.
 Neither compares to the flavor of espresso made in a Bialetti Moka Express.
 Every apartment we’ve rented in Italy has one.
 We use this little pot every day and will continue using one to make our espresso.

 Nice blog.
 I have two of these pots and I love them!
 Hope they never go out of business.
 They are a part of Italian history.

 Coffee Tips - How to Brew with a Moka Pot - Hugo Coffee RoastersNovember 11, 2020 at 7:59 am

 […] Moka pot was invented in Italy during the 1930s by a metalworker named Alfonso Bialetti.
 One day, he was inspired by examining […]